mottosso/allzpark/README.md

 ### launchapp2

-The Rez-based application launcher for film and games.
+The Rez-based application launcher for film and games, built-on on [Rez](https://github.com/nerdvegas/rez) for both software and projects.
+See [Rez for Projects](https://github.com/mottosso/rez-for-projects) for an example.

 > "launchapp2" is a working title, to change once having reached some level of maturity